Travel guide

 Kyoto

-Kyoto has equally solid coverage, although as a city with more natural and temperate spaces (gardens, mountains, trails), there may be some specific spots with weaker signal.
-In the most popular temples like Fushimi Inari, Kinkaku-ji, or the Arashiyama Bamboo Grove, coverage is good.
+Kyoto has equally solid coverage, although as a city with more natural and temperate spaces (gardens, mountains, trails), there may be some specific spots with weaker signals.
+In the most crowded temples like Fushimi Inari, Kinkaku-ji, or the Arashiyama Bamboo Grove, coverage is good.
 Where you might notice some instability is on mountain trails away from the center, but for most tourist visits, you won't have a problem.

 Osaka

-4. How to activate your eSIM for Japan step by step
+4. How to activate your eSIM for Japan step-by-step

-Step 1: Check if your phone is eSIM compatible.
+Step 1: Check that your phone is eSIM compatible.
 The vast majority of smartphones launched since 2019 support eSIM.
 On iPhone: go to Settings → General → About → and look for "EID Number".
-On Android (Samsung, Google Pixel, etc.): go to Settings → Connections → SIM Manager and look for the option to add digital SIM.
+On Android (Samsung, Google Pixel, etc.): go to Settings → Connections → SIM Manager and look for the option to add a digital SIM.
 If you see these options, your phone is compatible.

 Step 2: Choose your plan on PuraSim.
 Go to our Japan plans store, select the GB and days you need, and complete the purchase.
 You will receive an email with a QR code.